 I believe that relying on fast or processed foods results in excess body weight and health issues.
 That's why I continue to make most of our food from scratch with only an occasional pre-made mix or heat and serve frozen meals.

-I came across several cream cheese based filling.
-But, most called for sweetened condensed milk which is very high in sugar.
+I came across several traditional key lime pie recipes with cream cheese based fillings.
+But most called for sweetened condensed milk which is very high in sugar.

-I decided to substitute the condensed milk with whipped cream to make it keto friendly.
+I decided to substitute the condensed milk with whipped cream to make it keto friendly yet still have the sweet creamy texture.
 To make up for the sweetness, I added a low-carb sweetener.
 The combo was a perfect substitute!

 Rather than use a my almond flour pie crust, I added in some cream cheese for taste and texture.
-It’s a fantastic option for making keto pies!
+It's a fantastic base for this homemade keto key lime pie!

 Cream Cheese Crust